wp-staging/wp-staging/readme.txt

 == Upgrade Notice ==

+* Fix: Fatal error if another plugin uses the same google library as WP STAGING uses for the backup storage provider #1641

 * New: Support up to WordPress 5.9.2
 * New: Feature to upload backups to Google Drive (PRO) #1453
 * New: Add filter wpstg.frontend.showLoginForm to force disable login form for the staging / backup site access #1577